Adolf Hitler: My Part in His Downfall: Part 3

 Part 3 begins a year previously, and launches into a favourite Milligan literary aside—a long discussion of setting up musical shows, including names of songs, instruments and players.
 It is while playing jazz that he meets his lifelong friend, self-taught pianist Harry Edgington, a man "with moral scruples that would have pleased Jesus".
 (In the biographies, Milligan variously portrays himself as licentious or unusually chaste.)
 The group of pick-up military musicians practices for a month, then are asked to give their first gig in Bexhill Old Town Church Hall.
 (Milligan's military career shifts between his duties as a gunner and musical performances.)
 Milligan notes that until 1940 they were entertaining nightly, which he later saw as his first steps into show business.
 He is left off long enough to go to a BBC musician contest, where as a trumpet player, he wins a recording session with an established artist.
 He cuts his first records, then returns to barracks.

 With the introduction of the new C.O.
 Major Chaterjack, Milligan meets an officer for whom he has great respect ("one who I would have followed anywhere").
 1940 ends and the 19th Battery has the luxury of being billeted in an empty girls' school.
 They are re-equipped with new 7.2 inch howitzers which they tow around Sussex during combat exercises.
 Milligan is trained for signalling duties.
 He arranges to spend a great deal of time at "Observation Posts" where his only duty is to test the radio once an hour.
 The rest of the time he spends listening to music.

-During this time the "Goon" characters appear in the Popeye cartoons.
-Milligan, Edgington and others start to dress like the characters, fashioning clubs and running into the woods shouting gibberish.
+The "Goon" characters had first appeared in the Popeye cartoons in the 1930s.
+Milligan, Edgington and others now start to dress like these characters, fashioning clubs and running into the woods shouting gibberish.
 Although they are disciplined and made to burn the clubs, it is here that the inspiration for The Goon Show began.

 The book quotes at length from the regimental war diary, describing an extraordinary day when the War Office (now the Ministry of Defence) was alerted to a sea invasion—in what was intended to be an exercise.
 The author now confesses that he, in error, left the word "PRACTICE" out of a transmission.